Where We Work | Program

 OpenLMIS is a software platform specifically designed to manage health commodity supply chains in low-resource environments.
 VillageReach pioneered the concept of an open source electronic logistics management information system (LMIS) for vaccine supply chains.

-Since the initial concept was developed, VillageReach has played a leading role in the evolution of the OpenLMIS platform, which has now become multi-country, multi-donor, multi-implementer-driven open source community.
+- Since the initial concept was developed, VillageReach has played a leading role in the evolution of the OpenLMIS platform, which has now become a multi-country, multi-donor, multi-implementer-driven open-source community.

 Globally, OpenLMIS manages data for over 11,000 health facilities across 8 deployments: Mozambique (2012), Tanzania (2013), Zanzibar (2014) Zambia (2014), Benin (2015), Cote d’Ivoire (2015) and Malawi (2017) and Angola (2019).